Open

 A project activity must:

-treat of waste biomass type - at the point of waste generation, waste biomass type is separated from the single waste stream and treated using a biochar production system at a accredited AWT facility such as:
+treat of waste biomass type - at the point of waste generation, the waste biomass type must be separated from the waste stream and treated using a waste treatment facility or unit, such as:

 This method identifies 2 types of new, expansion and aggregated waste diversion activities.
 These activities are: